AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 18.md

 ---
+aliases :
+- Acts of the Apostles 18
+- Actes 18
-aliases : Ac 18
+- Ac 18
+- Acts of the Apostles 18
 tags : Bible/Ac/18
 ---

-# Chapitre 18
+# Acts of the Apostles 18

 ###### 1
 Post haec discedens ab Athe nis venit Corinthum.